In the state of Florida, did you know that we are banned from banning certain plastics/foam?

 We need the state legislature to repeal the preemption and put an end to this disturbing trend.
 That means not just eliminating all current preemption laws on plastics, but also prohibiting the preemption of local plastic policies so this doesn’t happen again.

-But until then – we will continue to pass local ordinances, including ordinances that prohibit the use of single-use plastics and foam on city/county property.
+But until then – we will continue to pass local policies, including ordinances that prohibit the use of single-use plastics and foam on city/county property.

 Share this preemption language with your city attorney: